AlexMR2000/Cocktail_Robot_Dashboard/README.md

 ## Demo with Images and Videos

 In the folder [docs](https://github.com/AlexMR2000/Cocktail_Dashboard/tree/main/cpee_model) there are useful images and videos documenting the functionalities of this project including a process and user perspective.
+Files that were to large to upload on Git can be accessed from the Sync&Share system of TUM (#TODO upload files and adjust name)

+- The video (#TODO adjust name) documents how to install and set up the project
+- The video (#TODO adjust name) documents how the CPEE process behaves (process perspective)
+- The video (#TODO adjust name) documents how the Dashboard behaves as the CPEE model produces more and more data (user perspective)

 ## API Documentation